cleanlab/regression-label-error-benchmark/README.md

 - Each dataset has three special columns i.e., `given_label`, `true_label` and `true_error`.
     - `given_label`: Observed response variable Y.
     - `true_label`: Ground truth for variable Y.
-    - `true_error`: O or 1 entries which represent if given_labels are correct or not.
+    - `true_error`: 0 or 1 entries which represent if given_labels are correct or not.
         ```
         0: label is correct for this datapoint
         1: label is incorrect